tomjoht/tomjoht.github.io/_posts/2018/7/2010-06-30-learning-technology.md

 If you are interested in more on technological adaptability, I have several learning opportunities:

 *   Check out my workbook [Technological Adaptability: Learning Technology Quickly](https://www.amazon.com/dp/B07CN57MQV).
 It’s designed for the general public, though it would work well as part of a technical communication course.
 The book is now available to other bookstores, even academic bookstores, through Ingram Book company.
 If you are an instructor and are interested in an evaluation copy of the workbook, email me: mmcmichael@technodaptability.com.
 The [Instructor's Guide](https://www.amazon.com/dp/B07CGT62SR) is currently available from Amazon in Kindle and print versions.
-*   Through STC, I will be providing a three-course series called [Technological Adaptability: Growing Your Technical Skills](https://www.stc.org/course/technological-adaptability-growing-technical-skills/), starting in August 9 through September 13 of this year.
+*   Through STC, I will be providing a three-course series called [Technological Adaptability: Growing Your Technical Skills](https://www.stc.org/course/technological-adaptability-growing-technical-skills/), beginning August 9 through September 13 of this year.
 *   I conducted a free webinar for STC members &mdash; [What is Technological Adaptability?](https://www.stc.org/event/what-is-technological-adaptability/) on May 16, 2018.
 *   At the [STC Summit](https://summit.stc.org/), I gave a talk on how formalizing and codifying technological adaptability as a skill can assist technical communication as a field.